Italy car parts maker Sogefi adds capacity in India

-MILAN Italian auto parts maker Sogefi Group (SGFI.MI) is adding new manufacturing capacity in India to increase the share of its Indian revenues to 5 percent of total group sales in the next five years from a current 1.2 percent, it said on Wednesday.
+MILAN, July 4 Italian auto parts maker Sogefi Group is adding new manufacturing capacity in India to increase the share of its Indian revenues to 5 percent of total group sales in the next five years from a current 1.2 percent, it said on Wednesday.

 "The consolidation of our presence in India and the new investments we plan to make in China will make Sogefi an increasingly global supplier able to provide manufacturers with the most advanced technologies in the main markets they operate in," said Sogefi Chief Executive Emanuele Bosio in a statement.